ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^param-parsers]: Unfortunately, the cli library does not provide commonly used parameter parsers to use in flag specifications.I likely could have looked around for libraries that provide common parsers to find a parser that would work for my cases.
 However I figured that the parser would not be too diffucult to implement, so I just went ahead and implemented it.

+[^scaling-factor-example]: Looking back on this example run of the executable, I probably should have included some sort of notice that it properly noticed and used the custom scaling factor.
+For example, I could have had it instead output `Successfully created 2 avatars with a scaling factor of 4.`.

 [^to-param]: In this code sample, the `toParam` value is a function passed into the executable's "action" function.
 It takes in an application flag or parameter and converts it into the corresponding value.
 In this case, since the `--scaling-factor` flag is optional, the use of `toParam flagS` returns a `Maybe Int`.
+On second thought, I should probably give `flagS` a more descriptive name.

+[^default-scaling-factor]: I actually defined the default scaling factor as a value in the scope of the executable module.
+Originally I had included it as a regular value within the `scalingFactor` definition line, however I found that it was not immediately obvious as to what the value's purpose was, so I decided to store it in a more descriptive value and move it into the module scope so that it would be easier to locate.